beyzabutun/Artificial-Intelligence/README.md

 # Artificial-Intelligence

-It includes small code tasks in AI.
+It includes small code samples in AI.